 They decide to donate because they care; because they have friends who have struggled to conceive; because they want to do something for others.
 Sure, the money is a nice bonus, but the money is fleeting.
 Donating eggs takes a very dedicated individual.
 The donors we know donate because it feels like the right thing to do.

 Many recipients may not be aware of an egg donor’s journey and how she got to the place of being a fully screened donor.
-A donor has to undergo months of screening tests before compensation is even a possibility—and after that she has to undergo an IVF cycle to retrieve her oocytes before reaching full compensation.
+A donor has to undergo months of screening tests before reimbursement is even a possibility—and after that she has to undergo an IVF cycle to retrieve her oocytes before reaching full reimbursement.
 At Fairfax EggBank we accept less than 1% of those who apply to become a donor.

 Once starting an egg donation cycle, the donor’s life becomes quite regimented, following a strict schedule of appointments, injections, more appointments and more injections until the egg retrieval occurs.
 Donor egg coordinators speak to the egg donors almost daily during this time frame.
 Some are excited, some are exhausted, and some are scared.